luca28pet/AdvancedKits/README.md

 You can add kits editing kits.yml (see "Kit settings").

 **UI support:**
+You don't need to install the plugin FormAPI as it is already included in the latest phars from poggit.
-To let users select a kit using a UI, install the plugin FormAPI.
-Then, to open the UI, use /kit
+To let users select a kit using a UI, enable 'show-form-no-args' in the config.yml Then, to open the UI, use /kit
+If you run this plugin in folder format, you will have to use DEVirion and manually install FormAPI, or disable 'show-form-no-args' in the config.yml

 **Permissions:**
-If you have PurePerms: with the permission advancedkits.kitname, a player will be able to get the kit named "kitname".
+If 'permissions-mode' in the config.yml is true: with the permission advancedkits.kitname, a player will be able to get the kit named "kitname".
 Note: in the permission, the kit name HAS to be ALL in lowercase letters.
-If you do not use PurePerms, you can specify which users (and in which worlds) can get a kit. (see kit settings)
+If 'permissions-mode' in the config.yml is false, you can specify in the kits.yml which users (and in which worlds) can get a kit. (see kit settings)

 **Kit Settings:**